General Staff: The Russian army lost another 1 130 soldiers and equipment over the past day

 This was reported by the General Staff of the Armed Forces of Ukraine.

-According to the General Staff, the Defense Forces of Ukraine destroyed 6 more Russian tanks, 3 armored combat vehicles, 25 artillery systems, the same number of operational-tactical level drones, 45 vehicles and 18 units of special equipment.
+According to the General Staff, the Defense Forces of Ukraine destroyed another 14 Russian tanks, 13 armored combat vehicles, 23 artillery systems, 1 rocket salvo system, 63 operational-tactical level drones, and 55 vehicles.

 The total estimated losses of the Russians since the beginning of the full-scale invasion, according to the General Staff, can be viewed in the infographic below: